 Changes in Income

-Many adult students leave their current jobs voluntarily to attend school full time.
+Many adult learners leave their current jobs voluntarily to attend school full time.
 Others may surprisingly find themselves unemployed and consider returning to school to upgrade their skills or change careers.
 If you have experienced a sudden loss of income, it is important to talk with a financial aid counselor about your situation.
 Your financial aid eligibility can be reviewed based on your current situation and not the prior year’s income.

 Consult your accountant/tax preparer on the guidelines for these programs.
 Penn State issues students a 1098T each year to include with tax documents.
 Please visit our bursar's website for more information.